fbpx

 What You Can Do

 To prevent more rapid spreading of EAB, people should never transport ash firewood, since larvae and adult beetles could be present in dead material.
-All EAB insects detected should be reported to the USDA’s Animal and Plant Health Inspection Service using 1-866-322-4512 or through their online form.
+All EAB insects detected should be reported to the California Department of Food and Agriculture Pest Hotline using 1-800-491-1899.
 Early detection and rapid response to non-native pests can provide valuable time to marshal resources from responding agencies to help get the word out to the public.
 This can potentially slow the spread of destruction by promoting preventative measures, such as identifying and treating localized trees and not transporting firewood to advance the spread of the pest to new locations.
 While we hope the Garden’s traps yield no EAB in the ensuing years, if and when they do, we will be sure to get the word out about this destructive pest.
 We’ll also be ready to help educate our visitors and the public so we can continue to monitor the effect they might have on the native ashes of California.

 Related Insights